 There are two Board committees, details of which are set out below.
 Given the size of the Board a nominations committee has not been established.
 New appointments of Directors are considered by the Board as a whole.
 The appointment of senior executives is considered by the Board upon the recommendation of the Executive Directors.

 The audit committee’s primary responsibilities are to review the financial statements, to ensure that there are suitable internal control and risk management systems in place, to consider the appointment of the external auditor and their independence and to review audit effectiveness.
 The audit committee consists entirely of independent Non-Executive Directors.
-Brad Hoy, a Chartered Management Accountant and former Chief Financial Officer of Plethora Solutions Holdings plc, chairs the audit committee.
+Christine Soden, a Chartered Accountant and Chief Financial Officer of Acacia Pharma Group Limited, chairs the audit committee.
 The other members of the committee are Iain Ross and Trevor Jones.
 With the consent of the committee chairman, meetings are attended by the Finance Director and representatives of the Company’s independent auditor.
 Time is set aside for discussions between the Non-Executive Directors and the independent auditor in private.
 The audit committee’s terms of reference are available here.

 The remuneration committee makes recommendations to the Board on strategy and policy for executive remuneration.
 It also sets the remuneration packages for the Executive Directors and is also responsible for the granting of options under the Company’s share option schemes to Executive Directors.
 No Executive Director takes part in discussions regarding their own remuneration.
 The remuneration committee considers that inclusion of fluctuating emoluments, which include performance bonuses, is an important element of the Company’s employment of Executive Directors and senior managers.
 The remuneration of the Non-Executive Directors is set by the Board, led by the Executive Directors.
-The chairman of the remuneration committee is Trevor Jones and the other members are Iain Ross and Brad Hoy.
+The chairman of the remuneration committee is Trevor Jones and the other members are Iain Ross and Christine Soden.
 The remuneration committee’s terms of reference are available here.

 The remuneration committee does not have retention agreements with any external remuneration consultants.
 Advice is taken from the Chief Executive Officer, the Finance Director and from external advisors as needed, in relation to specific questions and projects.